 And we're not talking about a playful bite; a piece of Holyfield's ear was later found on the ring floor.

 According to a 1994 study published in the Annals of Clinical Psychiatry journal, increased aggression was associated with the illicit use of anabolic-androgenic steroids by athletes, often leading them to physically abuse other people .

 In July 1991, Tyson was arrested and sentenced to six years in prison and four years of probation for the rape of 18-year-old Desiree Washington.

 Such aggressive behaviors, on and off the ring, are fairly strong indicators that Tyson could have been taking steroids during his boxing career.

 Prior Use of Drugs and Cheating Tests

-Although this prior use of drugs is not evidence of him using steroids, his evasion of many a drug test is suspicious.
-Perhaps, he evaded those same tests to avoid a potential steroid scandal.
+Although this prior use of drugs is not evidence of Tyson using steroids, his evasion of many drug tests is suspicious.
+Perhaps he evaded those same tests to avoid a potential steroid scandal.